hasanmoudud/geocompr/main.md

 If you also want to have a short description for each geoalgorithm, set the `name_only`-parameter to `FALSE`.
 If one has no clue at all what the name of a geoalgorithm might be, one can leave the `search_term`-argument empty which will return a list of all available QGIS geoalgorithms.
-One can find the algorithms also in the [QGIS online documentation](https://docs.qgis.org/2.18/en/docs/user_manual/processing_algs/index.html).
+You can also find the algorithms in the [QGIS online documentation](https://docs.qgis.org/2.18/en/docs/user_manual/processing_algs/index.html).

 The next step is to find out how `qgis:union` can be used.
 `open_help()` opens the online help of the geoalgorithm in question.